hjdarnel/overly-enthusiastic/src/pages/what-i-dont-know-2019/index.md

 I want to follow this post up with a "here's what I've learned" post in six months or a year from now.

-When I was interviewing, I talked a lot about how cheesy it is, but as engineers we really do like to learn.
+When I was interviewing, I talked a lot about how, in spite of how cheesy it is, we engineers we really love learning.
 We like to take a new problem, apply existing knowledge, and if that's not enough learn how to fix the problem properly.
 I really do look forward to getting to know a new codebase, new languages, new frameworks, and a new cloud computing service, as daunting as it may seem right now.

 Cheers to learning new things!